TomB30/camp-manager/README.md

 ## Usage Guide

 ### Dashboard
-- View statistics for children, team members, rooms, and events
+- View statistics for campers, team members, rooms, and events
 - See today's schedule at a glance
 - Monitor scheduling conflicts
 - Quick access to recent enrollments and room capacity